ekomsSavior/swizBOT/README.md

 Most botnets die the moment they hit a modern Windows box with ASLR, DEP, or ARM emulation.
 Their shellcode crashes.
 Their C2 gets signatured.
 Their worms fail to spread.

 Jake Swiz (0xXyc) figured out the fix.
-He dropped the knowledge publicly when everyone else was gatekeeping.
-This framework packages his techniques into a production-ready botnet.
+He dropped the knowledge publicly.

 ---